python/typing/docs/libraries.rst

 Type Completeness
 =================

-A “py.typed” library is said to be “type complete” if all of the symbols that comprise its interface have type annotations that refer to types that are fully known.
+A “py.typed” library should aim to be type complete so that type checking and inspection can work to their full extend.
+Here we say that a library is “type complete” if all of the symbols that comprise its interface have type annotations that refer to types that are fully known.
 Private symbols are exempt.

-A “known type” is defined as follows:
+The following are best practice recommendations for how to define “type complete”:

 Classes: